wilsonzlin/wilsonl.in-docs/src/OOML/Fundamentals/Properties.md

     <ooml-property name="myProp">oops</ooml-property>
 </template>
 ```

+OOML properties must have a default value.
+Generally, if you don't have a specific default value, consider `null`. `undefined` is not allowed in almost every part of OOML, including property values — see [Undefined](#Undefined) for more details.

+## Events

 OOML properties also emit events that extend the functionality of properites.
 They can be handled using declared inline functions.
 They can alter or even prevent the behaviour that caused the event, and allow additional side effects when fundamental operations occur.